dubovitsky/Sitecore-Delivery-Playbook/content/development/10-branching-strategy.md

 * Sprint Review (demo) is happening in `QA` and a decision to promote to `STG` follows the demo.
 * Release to `PROD` is done after all validation in `STG` are passed and business approval received.

-The picture below show how branches are mapped to sprints.
+The picture below shows how branches are mapped to sprints.

 ![Mapping to Agile Development Process](/images/branching-strategy-mapping-to-agile-development-process.png)